Thomson2412/keywordsearch/README.md

 ```

 ### CLI
-To use the CLI make sure the enviroment is activaded with the following command:
+To use the CLI make sure the environment is activated with the following command:
 ```
 conda activate keywordsearch
 ```